-You’ve heard of the dark web – the anonymous, unregulated underbelly of the internet – the place where anyone from arms dealers to perverts communicate in secrecy and fulfill their agenda away from the glare of mainstream cyberspace.
+You’ve heard of the dark web – the anonymous, unregulated underbelly of the internet – the place where anyone from arms dealers to perverts communicate away from the mainstream cyberspace. ⚠️

 Here, hackers peddle their attack software and share information with one another on attack techniques.
-You can buy everything there from a base-level attack to a much more advanced version.
+You can buy everything from a base-level attack to a more advanced version. 💣

-You often see these hacking products marketed as bronze, silver and gold levels of services, making data attacks routine, efficient and professional.
+You’ll see hacking products marketed in bronze, silver and gold levels, making data attacks routine, efficient and professional. 🥇🥈🥉